albertkawmi/hello-cypress/README.md

 To run the tests on command line (e.g. for CI): `npm test`

-## Using `testing-library` syntax
+## Using `cypress-testing-library` syntax

-This syntax encourages [writing tests that are not coupled to implementation details](https://kentcdodds.com/blog/testing-implementation-details), like the HTML element IDs.
+[Cypress Testing Library](https://github.com/testing-library/cypress-testing-library) encourages [writing tests that are not coupled to implementation details](https://kentcdodds.com/blog/testing-implementation-details), like the HTML element IDs.
 These tests are also closer to the way a user would interact with the app.